ScrappyHub/rooted-healthcare/README.md

-# rooted-healthcare

-ROOTED Healthcare Vertical (Clinics, Programs, Providers)

-Status: Framework Placeholder Only
-This repository defines the future healthcare vertical architecture for ROOTED.
-No production implementation is active at this time.
+⚠️ STATUS: PLACEHOLDER ONLY

+This vertical is NOT in production.
+No live users.
+No compliance workflows active.
-All discovery, geolocation, and curation logic must follow:
+All governance, auth, and procurement logic is inherited from:

+→ rooted-core

+This repo is strictly for:
-- rooted-core/docs/DISCOVERY_RULES.md
+- Architecture planning
-- rooted-core geo and rotation rules (once finalized)
+- Discovery rules
+- Future UI scaffolding